-As at 30 June 2024, the loans to deposits ratio (LDR), a ratio between the customer loans and deposits, excluding the repo activity, is equal to 88 per cent.
-Such ratio slightly worsens compared to 31 December 2023, equal to 86 per cent.
+As at 30 September 2024, the loans to deposits ratio (LDR), a ratio between the customer loans and deposits, excluding the repo activity, is equal to 88 per cent.
+Such ratio is in line with the observation at 30 June 2024.

-However, the Group's liquidity is always well above the minimum regulatory requirements - liquidity coverage ratio (LCR) and Net Stable Funding Ratio (NSFR) - as provided by EU 2013/575 Regulation and EU/36/2013 Directive.
+However the Group's liquidity is always well above the minimum regulatory requirements - liquidity coverage ratio (LCR) and Net Stable Funding Ratio (NSFR) - as provided by EU 2013/575 Regulation and EU/36/2013 Directive.

-As at 31 March 2024, the liquidity buffer12 is equal to Euro 165.1 billion (Euro 171.6 billion at 31 December 2023)."
+As at 30 September 2024, the liquidity buffer10 is equal to Euro 163.0 billion (Euro 161.5 billion as at 30 June 2024)."

-- The sub-paragraph "Names, business addresses and functions of the members of the Board of Directors and Board of Statutory Auditors and an indication of the principal activities performed by them outside of the Issuer where these are significant with respect to the Issuer" of the paragraph titled "Administrative, management and supervisory bodies" on pages 330-335 of the Base Prospectus is deleted in its entirety and replaced as follows: - "4.1 Names, business addresses and functions of the members of the Board of Directors and Audit Committee and an indication of the principal activities performed by them outside of the Issuer where these are significant with respect to the Issuer
+- The sub-paragraph "Names, business addresses and functions of the members of the Board of Directors and Audit Committee and an indication of the principal activities performed by them outside of the Issuer where these are significant with respect to the Issuer" of the paragraph titled "Administrative, management and supervisory bodies" on pages 330-335 of the Base Prospectus is deleted in its entirety and replaced as follows: - "4.1 Names, business addresses and functions of the members of the Board of Directors and Audit Committee and an indication of the principal activities performed by them outside of the Issuer where these are significant with respect to the Issuer